-Property taxes are a primary source of funding for local government units, including counties, cities and towns, townships, libraries and other special districts including fire districts and solid waste districts.
-Property taxes are administered and collected by local government officials.
-These funds are used to pay for a variety of services including welfare; police and fire; new construction and maintenance of buildings; local infrastructure like highways, roads and streets; and the operations, including salaries, of the local units of government.
+Property taxes are a main source of funding for local government units, which includes libraries, townships towns & cities, counties, and other special districts including solid waste districts and fire districts.
+Property taxes are collected and administered by local government officials.
+These funds are used to pay for a variety of services including welfare; police and fire; new construction and maintenance of buildings; local infrastructure like roads & streets, highways; and the operations, including salaries, of the local units of government.

-Property taxes are an ad valorem tax, meaning that they are allocated to each taxpayer proportionately according to the value of the taxpayer’s property.
-The statewide average revenue distribution for each property tax dollar is as follows:
+Property taxes are an ad valorem tax, which means that they’re proportionately allocated to each taxpayer in accordance with the taxpayer’s property value.
+The state-wide average revenue distribution for each property tax dollar’s as follows:

 - County: $0.17

 - Township: $0.03

 - Special Unit: $0.07